SamroodAli/programming-notes/SQL.md

 SELECT name,population FROM cities
 ```

-Listing columns multiple times is also valid
+Listing columns multiple times is also valid.
+They are some thing

 ```sql
 SELECT name,name,name FROM cities
 ```

-### We can also do calculations on the values in the table
+### We can also do operations on the values in the table

+#### Integer operations
 ```sql
 SELECT population/area FROM cities
 ```